SysWhiteDev/Classeviva2Cal/README.md

 - [ ] Support for GitHub Actions.

 ## Usage
-1. Duplicate the `.env.example` file and rename it to `.env` so that your files look like the following.
+1. Duplicate the `.env.example` file and rename it to `.env` so that your files look like the following:
 ```
 Classeviva2Cal/
 ├── .env.example